httplab/opman/guides/02_basic_operation.md

 end
 ```

-There are several important differences from service class
+There are several important differences from service class.
+Since operation is entry point to application business logic it

-1. Operation CAN BE executed ONLY from controller, Sidekiq worker, message queue consumer, rails runner or console.
+1. CAN BE executed ONLY from controller, Sidekiq worker, message queue consumer, rails runner or console.
-2. Operation CANNOT call another operation.
+2. CANNOT call another operation.
 2. Service class CANNOT call an operation.